EridianAlpha/hardhat-example-fundme/README.md

 2. Get testnet ETH

-Head over to [faucets.chain.link](https://faucets.chain.link/) and get some tesnet ETH.
+Head over to [faucets.chain.link](https://faucets.chain.link/) and get some testnet ETH.
 You should see the ETH show up in your metamask.

 3. Deploy